-Reason - The draft Garden Communities Masterplan SPDs and Design Code SPDs are required to be consulted on as set out in the Town and Country Planning (Local Planning) (England) Regulations 2012.
+Reason - The Garden Communities Masterplan SPDs and Design Code SPDs are required to be adopted by Full Council in order for them to be a material consideration in the determination of planning applications.
 This is the preferred option.

-Option 2 - Cabinet do not agree to proceed to consultation on the draft Garden Communities Masterplan SPDs and associated Design Code SPDs
+Option 2 - Cabinet do not agree to recommend to Full Council that they adopt the Garden Communities Masterplan SPDs and associated Design Code SPDs

-- 5.2 The alternative is for cabinet to determine not to proceed with the draft Garden Communities Masterplan SPDs and associated Design Code SPDs. - 5.3 Should this be the decision, then proposed developments would not be in line with the adopted Local Plan policy IM7 which requires that the Masterplans for the Garden Communities are adopted through a Supplementary Planning Document.
-In the absence of an adopted SPD any future applications are at risk of refusal at the planning approval stage. - 5.4 Option 1 is recommended to cabinet as this would enable the SPD to proceed to consultation and be prepared in line with the regulations prior to adoption by the Council.
+- 5.1 The alternative is for Cabinet to determine not to recommend to full Council that they adopt Garden Communities Masterplan SPDs and associated Design Code SPDs. - 5.2 Should this be the decision, then proposed developments would not be in line with the adopted Local Plan policy IM7 which requires that the Masterplans for the Garden Communities are adopted through a Supplementary Planning

+- Document.
+In the absence of an adopted SPD any future applications are at risk of refusal at the planning approval stage. - 5.3 Option 1 is recommended to cabinet as this would enable the SPDs to be used by Officers in the determination of planning application within the Garden Community site allocations.